fanf2/draft-dprive-aadot/draft.md

 security and not too bad for performance.

+## TLS certificate authentication

+The DNS does not currently depend on the name that appears in an NS target, provided it resolves to the IP address(es) of the intended server.
+In particular the NS name does not have to be the server operator's preferred name.
+Zone operators sometimes use different nameserver names because they prefer to avoid glueless delegations, for example.

+The widespread use of unofficial nameserver names means it is impossible for a nameserver to present a certificate that always matches the `subjectAltName` `dNSName` [@!RFC6125] expected by the client.
+There are a number of ways to avoid this problem:

+  * Authenticate the server by `subjectAltName` `iPAddress`.
+Unfortunately IP address certificates are hard to obtain (though this is likely to become easier after [@?RFC8738] is deployed).
+This is only an advantage when there is no signal associated with the nameserver's name (such as TLSA records) to indicate support for encrypted transports, because if there is such a signal the client knows what name to expect in the certificate.

+  * Use the syntax of the name, such as a `dot--` prefix, to indicate that the name will match the certificate.
+This has the disadvantage of requiring all delegations to be updated.
+(See the discussion of "scalability" below.)

+  * Ignore certificate name mismatches, and authenticate just the public key.
+This raises the question of how the client can find out the right public key: if it can find out the right key why can't it also find out the right name?
+It has the disadvantage that public key pinning has a poor operational track record.

+  * Use the presence of a DNS record associated with the nameserver name to indicate that the server's certificate will match the name.
+This specification uses TLSA records alongside the nameserver's address records; other possible kinds of records for doing this job are discussed in the following subsections.

 ## Where can nameserver encryption records go?

 Where can we put the new DNS records to signal that a nameserver